willmontaraces/SeleneNANOlabs/selene-soc/selene-xilinx-vcu118/README.txt

 ===========================================================================================================

+• To enable HLSinf convolutional neural network accelerator change generic CFG_HLSINF_EN in the config.vhd file.

-• Synthesis should be done using Vivado 2019.2 or newer.
+• Synthesis should be done using Vivado 2020.2 or newer.
 For newer versions the MIG and SGMII projects may need to be updated.

 • The DDR4 controller is implemented with Xilinx MIG 7-Series and